johnroutledge/milestone-project-3/README.md

 1. Within the GitHub profile, enter the name of the GitHub repository you want to deploy from and click 'search'.
 1. Once Heroku has found the repository, click to connect the app.
 1. Go to the 'settings' tab for the app and click 'Reveal Config Vars'.
-1. Set the environment variables by entering key:value pairs (leaving out any inverted commas) so that they match those in your env.py file (see section below for further details).
+1. Set the environment variables by entering key-value pairs (leaving out any inverted commas) so that they match those in your env.py file (see section below for further details).
 1. Go back to the 'deploy' tab and make sure 'enable automatic deploys' from the 'main' branch are selected.
 1. Click 'deploy'.
 1. Once deployed, your app is now runnable by clicking 'view'.